Silence

 “There is a silence where hath been no sound,

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /c/ in “But clouds and cloudy shadows wander free” and the sound of /s/ in “There the true Silence is, self-conscious and alone”.
+- Alliteration: Alliteration, the repetition of initial consonant sounds, adds to the poem’s musicality and emphasizes certain phrases.
+Notice the repetition of the “c” sound in “But clouds and cloudy shadows wander free” and the “s” sound in “There the true Silence is, self conscious and alone.”

 Analysis of Poetic Devices in “Silence”